JGL/CCIDiploma-SpringSummer2021/README.md

 - Unit 5: Working and the Digital Creative Industries - taught by [Alex Fefegha](https://designcode.art/).
 - Unit 6: Creative Practice: Computational Environments - taught by [Indira Knight](https://www.linkedin.com/in/indira-k-bb857515b/) and [Alice Stewart](https://alicestew.art/).

-In addition Vali Lalioti will be supporting the online Diploma cohort for all units.
+In addition [Dr. Vali Lalioti](https://www.theinnovationconsultancy.com/about/) will be supporting the online Diploma cohort for all units.

 ## Learning Outcomes and platforms for doing so